JANurlan12/JANurlan12/README.md

 - Clone of the Tesla homepage
 - Focused on design accuracy and responsive layout
 - Good practice of real-world design implementation
+- ✅ Dart used for scripting interactions
+- 📸 Includes screenshots of different screen sizes (responsive demo)

 ---